proloy79/mcp_agents/README.md

 [![Open In Colab - incident agent runner](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/proloy79/incident_agent/blob/main/notebooks/incident_agent_runner.ipynb)

-A deterministic, replay‑friendly workflow engine designed for incident analysis, diagnostics, and automated reasoning.
+This project is an example of agentic AI - a software that suggests solutions based on previous results and can take action by calling tools based on the generated plan.

-It uses a LLM stub for planning, MCP tools for gathering system data, and a simple semantic memory layer to reason about and summarise infrastructure issues.
+It uses a LLM stub for planning, MCP tools for gathering system data, and a simple semantic memory layer to understand and suggest a multi-step action plan for infrastructure issues.

 This project is meant to be easy to read and extend — a minimal reference implementation of how an agent can coordinate planning, tool execution, and structured reasoning to handle an incident from start to finish.

 The agent brings together:
 - LLM driven planning to break an incident into actionable steps (currently using a LLM stub, that can be swapped for a real one with no structural changes)
-- MCP based tool execution for collecting logs, metrics, and system state
+- MCP based tool execution for collecting logs, metrics, and system state data
 - TaskGraph orchestration to run plan steps safely with guardrails
 - Structured trace events for replay and debugging
 - Semantic memory to maintain context across steps and improve reasoning.
 Uses the simple approach of returning the top-k entries by cosine similarity to the query vector